COMMITTED TO YOUR SECURITY

 • Never leave a computer unattended while using any online banking or investing service.

-• Never access bank, brokerage, or other financial services information at Internet cafes, public libraries, etc. Unauthorized software may have been installed to trap account numbers and sign on information leaving the customer vulnerable to possible fraud.
+• Never access bank, brokerage, or other financial services information at Internet cafes, public libraries, etc. Unauthorized software may have been installed to trap account numbers and sign-on information, leaving the customer vulnerable to possible fraud.

 • Immediately contact your financial institution and request assistance with the following actions: